mickmcc/node-caltime/README.md

 in time during a single day.
 `TimeSpan` is deliberately not date specific.
 It does not take into account factors such as the timezone, leap seconds or Daylight Savings Time.
-The end time of a `TimeSpan` does not form part of the time-span i.e. In mathematical terms, the `TimeSpan` object represents a `half-open` interval of time where the end time is `exclusive` but the begin time is `inclusive`.
+The end time of a `TimeSpan` does not form part of the timespan i.e. In mathematical terms, the `TimeSpan` object represents a `half-open` interval of time where the end time is `exclusive` but the begin time is `inclusive`.